Anomie

-In sociology, anomie or anomy (/ˈænəmi/) is a social condition defined by an uprooting or breakdown of any moral values, standards or guidance for individuals to follow.
+In sociology, anomie or anomy (/ˈænəmi/) is a social condition defined by an uprooting or breakdown of any moral values, standards, or guidance for individuals to follow.
 Anomie is believed to possibly evolve from conflict of belief systems and causes breakdown of social bonds between an individual and the community (both economic and primary socialization).

 The term, commonly understood to mean normlessness, is believed to have been popularized by French sociologist Émile Durkheim in his influential book Suicide (1897). Émile Durkheim suggested that Protestants exhibited a greater degree of anomie than Catholics.
 However, Durkheim first introduced the concept of anomie in his 1893 work The Division of Labour in Society.
 Durkheim never used the term normlessness; rather, he described anomie as "derangement", and "an insatiable will."
 Durkheim used the phrase "the malady of the infinite" because desire without limit can never be fulfilled; it only becomes more intense.

-For Durkheim, anomie arises more generally from a mismatch between personal or group standards and wider social standards; or from the lack of a social ethic, which produces moral deregulation and an absence of legitimate aspirations, i.e.:
+For Durkheim, anomie arises more generally from a mismatch between personal or group standards and wider social standards, or from the lack of a social ethic, which produces moral deregulation and an absence of legitimate aspirations, i.e.:

 [A]nomie is a mismatch, not simply the absence of norms.
 Thus, a society with too much rigidity and little individual discretion could also produce a kind of anomie ...

 History

-In 1893, Durkheim introduced the concept of anomie to describe the mismatch of collective guild labour to evolving societal needs when the guild was homogeneous in its constituency.
+In 1893, Durkheim introduced the concept of anomie to describe the mismatch between collective guild labour and evolving societal needs when the guild was homogeneous in its constituency.
 He equated homogeneous (redundant) skills to mechanical solidarity whose inertia hindered adaptation.
-He contrasted this with the self-regulating behaviour of a division of labour based on differences in constituency, equated to organic solidarity, whose lack of inertia made it sensitive to needed changes.
+He contrasted this with the self-regulating behaviour of a division of labour based on differences in constituency, which he equated with organic solidarity, whose lack of inertia made it sensitive to needed changes.

 Durkheim observed that the conflict between the evolved organic division of labour and the homogeneous mechanical type was such that one could not exist in the presence of the other.
 When solidarity is organic, anomie is impossible, as sensitivity to mutual needs promotes evolution in the division of labour:

 Producers, being near consumers, can easily reckon the extent of the needs to be satisfied.
 Equilibrium is established without any trouble and production regulates itself.

 Durkheim contrasted the condition of anomie as being the result of a malfunction of organic solidarity after the transition to mechanical solidarity:

 But on the contrary, if some opaque environment is interposed ... relations [are] rare, are not repeated enough ... are too intermittent.
 Contact is no longer sufficient.
 The producer can no longer embrace the market at a glance, nor even in thought.
 He can no longer see its limits, since it is, so to speak limitless.
 Accordingly, production becomes unbridled and unregulated.

-Durkheim's use of anomie was in regards to the phenomenon of industrialization—mass-regimentation that could not adapt due to its own inertia.
-More specifically, its resistance to change causes disruptive cycles of collective behavior (e.g. economics) due to the necessity of a prolonged buildup of sufficient force or momentum to overcome the inertia.
+Durkheim's use of anomie referred to the phenomenon of industrialization—mass-regimentation that could not adapt due to its own inertia.
+More specifically, its resistance to change causes disruptive cycles in collective behavior (e.g., economics) because it requires a prolonged buildup of sufficient force or momentum to overcome inertia.